-This is policy describes the Financial Information Safeguards Program (the program) through which A.T.
+This policy describes the Financial Information Safeguards Program (the program) through which A.T.
 Still University of Health Sciences (ATSU) protects privacy, security, and confidentiality of personally identifiable financial records and information.
-The program ensures compliance with federal and state laws, including the Safeguards Rule of the Gramm-Leach-Billey Act and the Disposal Rule of the Fair and Accurate Credit Transactions Act.
+The program ensures compliance with federal and state laws, including the Safeguards Rule of the Gramm-Leach-Bliley Act and the Disposal Rule of the Fair and Accurate Credit Transactions Act.
 For information about all types of ATSU confidential information, see ATSU Policy No. 55-115: Protecting Confidential Information.
-Information about the program is also contained in ATSU's Informational Technology Cybersecurity Manual.

-ATSU's Financial Information Safeguards Program identifies reasonable foreseeable internal and external risks to security, confidentiality, and integrity of student/borrower information as well as other confidential financial and business information (confidential financial information) and assesses and monitors the sufficiency of its safeguards.
-This policy establishes an expectation that employees and all other individuals and entities using confidential financial information for any reason will act in accordance with the program and the highest standards of ethics.
+The ATSU Financial Information Safeguards Program identifies reasonable, foreseeable internal and external risks to security, confidentiality, and integrity of student/borrower information as well as other confidential financial and business information (confidential financial information), and assesses and monitors the sufficiency of its safeguards.
+This policy establishes an expectation employees and all other individuals and entities using confidential financial information for any reason will act in accordance with the program and the highest standards of ethics.

-The program includes the following components:
+The program includes the following components.